goREAL 2026

 What You’ll Gain

-— Senior-level exchange across the investment landscape
+— Senior-level exchange across the full real estate investment lifecycle

-— Actionable insights to inform investment decisions
+— Actionable insights to guide investment and operational decisions

 Program FAQs